December 2014 - Gadgets Galore!

 Black Friday in the UK was unbelievable.

-Not so much for the bargains to be had but by the disgusting behaviour of so many people literally fighting each other to grab a crap TV that they didn’t even want (many things were always destined for eBay the very next day).
+Not so much for the bargains to be had but by the disgusting behaviour of so many people.
+They were literally fighting each other to grab a crap TV that they didn’t even want.
+Many things were clearly destined for eBay the very next day.

-Living right by the town and beach is great as I now find myself walking around a lot more to take photos of sunrises, sunsets and general goings on in and around Weymouth.
+Living right by the town and beach is great.
+I now find myself walking around a lot more to take photos of

 One thing I am getting stuck into at the moment is building the new site for the guest house (Beachcomber Guest House).
 This means collating all the thousands of photos and video clips I have taken throughout the years in Weymouth to put together a promo video or two for the site.

 There have been some great new releases throughout the year and it is good to see the rise of 4K video.
 If you have yet to watch 4K footage on a large 4K TV, get down to a store and check it out.
 It is just as amazing just like when I saw HD for the first time.